ammdias/mybkp/README.md

    (you should be presented with the program's help page)

 3. Read the MANUAL.
-You can open it in a web browser from the program with the
+You can open it in a web browser with the command:
-   command:

        $ mybkp --manual